Tony Tony Chopper: In One Piece

 Chopper grew up on the winter island Drum, where he was an outcast among reindeer due to his blue nose.
 He ate the Human-Human Fruit (ヒトヒトの実, Hito Hito no Mi), giving him the ability to speak, think, and transform into a human.
 This ability further alienated him from the other reindeer, and he was rejected by the herd.
 He grew up an outcast until taken in by the fake doctor Hiriluk, a former thief, who accepts Chopper as his son and instills within him his initial passion for medicine.
 After Hiriluk's death, Chopper becomes Dr. Kureha's assistant and learns her medical knowledge.

 Luffy tries "to convince Chopper to join the crew as the ship's Doctor".
 A frightened Chopper continues to give Luffy the slip and later explains he can't be part of the crew because he is a monster.
 Luffy tells Chopper to shut up and come with them regardless, which moves Chopper to tears as he has finally found real friends, people who aren't afraid of him.

-Chopper is the doctor of the crew and has outstanding knowledge of medicine and medical drugs, as well as the preparation of remedies and ointments from regular fruits, roots and vegetables found on most islands.
+Chopper is the doctor of the crew and has knowledge of medicine and medical drugs, as well as the preparation of remedies and ointments from regular fruits, roots and vegetables found on most islands.
 Most of this he learned during his apprenticeship under Dr. Kureha or from his time at the Birdie Kingdom.

 Chopper stands at a height of 90 cm and weighs 20 kg in his Brain Point form.
 He possesses extraordinary genius-level intelligence, excelling in medicine, surgery, and pharmacology.
 His power ranking is classified as Class A, with attack potency ranging from Large Building to City Block level.
 His speed varies from Supersonic+ to Hypersonic+, and his lifting strength is rated between Class 5 and Class M. In battle, Chopper is an expert fighter who leverages his transformative abilities to gain advantages.
 He has enhanced stamina at an exceptional human level and durability comparable to City Block level.
 However, his primary weakness is that he becomes immobilized if more than half of his body is submerged in water.

 Chopper found a genuine feeling of family after joining the Straw Hats, where his friends encourage him as a person and as a doctor.
 He treats injuries and illnesses and creates antidotes in emergency situations because of his medical knowledge and charming demeanor, which makes him a vital member of the crew.
 During the Punk Hazard arc, one of his greatest accomplishments was developing an antidote to protect youngsters Caesar Clown experimented on.